Colombian presidential inauguration: Oaths of office

 The vice president takes office in the same ceremony as the president.
 The oath is first administered to the president.
-Immediately after vice president, the Military Forces will immediately perform the official salute from the Boyacá Bridge.
+Immediately after the vice president, the Military Forces will immediately perform the official salute from the Boyacá Bridge.
 The current form, which is also recited by senators, representatives and other government officials, has been in use since 1991:

 The oath begins with the person who administers it lying down.
 Invoking the protection of God, you swear before this corporation that represents the people of Colombia, to faithfully and legally fulfill the duties that the position of President of the Republic or Vice President of the Republic imposes on you in accordance with the Constitution and the laws.

 I swear to God and promise to the people to faithfully comply with the constitution and laws of Colombia.

 Some presidents and vice presidents often add a personal phrase at the end of the oath.
-In 2022, during the 32nd presidential inauguration, Francia Márquez added the phrase "Until Dignity Becomes Customary".
+In 2022, during the 32nd presidential inauguration, Francia Márquez added the phrase Until Dignity Becomes Customary.